typelevel/cats-effect/site/src/main/mdoc/datatypes/io.md

 ## Error Handling

 Since there is an instance of `MonadError[IO, Throwable]` available in Cats Effect, all the error handling is done through it.
 This means you can use all the operations available for `MonadError` and thus for `ApplicativeError` on `IO` as long as the error type is a `Throwable`.
-Operations such as `raiseError`, `attempt`, `handleErrorWith`, `recoverWith`, etc. Just make sure you have the syntax import in scope such as `cats.implicits._`.
+Operations such as `raiseError`, `attempt`, `handleErrorWith`, `recoverWith`, etc. Just make sure you have the syntax import in scope such as `cats.syntax.all._`.

 ### raiseError